 The review process is finalized, where possible, to allow the author to improve his/her/* contribution.
 Where bibliographic or documentary shortcomings are identified in the evaluated contribution, the reviewers are required to indicate them to the authors.

-The reviewer undertakes to inform the Advisory Board of any overlapping or similarity of the text evaluated with other works already published.
+The reviewer undertakes to inform the Editorial team of any overlapping or similarity of the text evaluated with other works already published.